jandelgado/jled/README.md

 ## Framework notes

-JLed support the Arduino and [mbed](https://www.mbed.org) frameworks.
+JLed supports the Arduino and [mbed](https://www.mbed.org) frameworks.
 When using platformio, the framework to be used is configured in the `platform.ini` file, as shown in the following example, which selects the `mbed` framework: